ps-moesting/docs/content/en/network/hybrid-connector/introduction/environments/_index.md

 ## Intro

-The HybridConnector provides an IPSec site-to-site VPN connections into the PlusCloud Open.
+The HybridConnector provides an IPSec site-to-site VPN connections into the pluscloud Open.
 OpenStack does't support this out of the box yet.

 ## Deployment

 The **HybridConnector** (HC) consists of two redundant virtual machines (VMs) running the operating system VyOS.
-The provisioning takes place in your PlusCloud Open project.
+The provisioning takes place in your pluscloud Open project.

 These VMs get the required CPU-, memory-, harddisk- and network ressources.
 Next to the deployment, the **HC** is configured with the basic settings like IP addresses, hostname and administrative logins.